 Horizon 2020 (2014-2020)

-In Horizon 2020, specific data management regulations apply only to projects participating in Open Research Data (ORD) Pilot.
+In Horizon 2020, specific data management regulations apply only to projects participating in the Open Research Data (ORD) Pilot.

 Participants of the ORD Pilot must: